World's Best New Year's Eve Parties

 The first of January is a time to start over, to forget the old and relish the new, an opportunity to resolve to change (even if you never quite get there).
 Whether you're hoping to shed excess pounds or kick a bad habit, before going cold turkey why not have one last fling?
-Travel Channel can help you plan your last hurrah in style, at one of the world's most impressive New Year's Eve celebrations.
+Plan your last hurrah in style, at one of the world's most impressive New Year's Eve celebrations.

-Blending African rituals and local culture, Brazilians use their New Year's party to pay homage to Iemanja, the goddess of the sea.
-Decked-out boats sport her image, and locals throw white flowers into the sea and lay gifts on the beach in her honor.
-In addition to the customary white garb worn at this ongoing festival, red (symbolizing romance), green (for good health), and yellow and gold (for prosperity) accessories highlight the landscape.
-Just be sure to leave your black attire at home: A superstitious people, Brazilians consider it an evil omen.
-Some added party bonuses?
-Fifty-cent beers, free concerts, balmy weather and midnight fireworks reflecting off the Atlantic Ocean.
+Rio's Copacabana Beach plays host each New Year's Eve to Reveillon, the world's largest and wildest New Year's celebration.
+More than 2 million cariocas (Rio natives) congregate on the beach wearing stark white attire and filling a 2 1/2-mile stretch of sand.
+Blending African rituals and local culture, Brazilians pay homage to Iemanja, the goddess of the sea.
+In addition to the customary white garb, red (symbolizing romance), green (for good health), and yellow and gold (for prosperity) accessories highlight the landscape.
+Just be sure to leave your black attire at home: Brazilian lore considers it an evil omen.

-Since 2005, the midnight fireworks show has been launched from the actual London Eye.
-People from around the world congregate on Tower, Westminster, London and Blackfriars bridges to witness the spectacle together.
-If you can't snag a spot near the water, watch the event on one of the big screens in Trafalgar and Parliament squares - you'll still be able to view the fireworks overhead from either of these points.
-Stick around the next afternoon to partake in the magnificent New Year's Day parade - a long-standing charity event -- that departs from Westminster, weaves in and out of the capital's downtown, and finishes at Green Park.
+New Year's Eve in London sees an abundance of activity centered around the Thames River.
+The towering London Eye, a gigantic Ferris wheel, draws thousands of visitors for a spin, while the midnight fireworks show is launched from the actual London Eye.
+People congregate on Tower, Westminster, London and Blackfriars bridges to witness the spectacles.
+If you can't snag a spot near the water, watch the event on one of the big screens in Trafalgar and Parliament squares.
+The next afternoon partake in the magnificent New Year's Day parade, which departs from Westminster, weaves in and out of the capital's downtown, and finishes at Green Park.

-When it comes to New Year's, Parisians get it right: for a solid month, they celebrate the turn of the calendar, by exchanging bises (small, platonic kisses), greeting each other with Bonne Annee!
-(Happy New Year!), and sending cards and gifts via mail up through the first of February.
-That's our kind of celebration.
-On New Year's Eve, and any other time for that matter, the city's epicenter is the thriving Champs-Elysees, where visitors can glimpse the Eiffel Tower, as well as the bursts of light it emits, as midnight creeps over France.
-If you need more breathing room, trek up to the more relaxed Montmartre, a popular New Year's spot for apartment soirees, or venture into nearby Pigalle, the red-light district and catch a cabaret at the racy Moulin Rouge.
-Or for a quiet evening, consider booking a table on a bateau-mouche (riverboat) dinner cruise along the Seine and enjoy a laid-back end to a long year.
+Parisians definitely get New Year's right: For a solid month, they exchange bises (small, platonic kisses), greet each other with Bonne Annee!
+(Happy New Year!), and send cards and gifts through the first of February.
+On New Year's Eve, Paris' epicenter is the thriving Champs-Elysees, where visitors can glimpse the Eiffel Tower, as well as the bursts of light it emits, as midnight creeps over France.
+Trek up to the more relaxed Montmartre, a popular New Year's spot for apartment soirees, or venture into nearby Pigalle, the red-light district and catch a cabaret at the racy Moulin Rouge.
+Or consider booking a table on a bateau-mouche (riverboat) dinner cruise along the Seine and enjoy a laid-back end to a long year.